cgabriel5/nodecliac/README.md

 **uninstall**: Uninstalls nodecliac.

-- `--rcfilepath`: rc file used in setup to remove changes from.
+- `--rcfilepath`: Path of rc file used in setup to remove changes from.

 ---